AviYM/Arkanoid/README.md

-# Arkanoid
- Java OOP implementation of the Arkanoid game.

 To run my compiled version:
 * Download the biuoop-1.4.jar and ass6game.jar files so that they are in the same folder.
 * Run this command in the terminal: